Mark-Kramer/Case-Studies-Python/_build/05/the-cross-covariance-and-coherence.md

-We observce that the data consist of 100 trials, each consisting of 500 data points.
+We observe that the data consist of 100 trials, each consisting of 500 data points.

 <div class="question">

 **Q.** Is the shape of `E2` similar?
 HINT: It should be!

 </div>